 I recently had a reader named Sasha contact me and tell me about her homemade cider press that she put together from recycled materials in minutes.
 She’s seeing yields comparable to our fancy press and for free!

 Really?
 Buckets inside each other with body weight, that’s it?
 I had to see it.
-I asked her to send pictures so I could share it with you all.
+I asked her to send pictures so I could share them with you all.

 How to Build a DIY Cider Press for Free